 There is currently little use of systematic assessment in early years settings to inform practice and identify areas of need.
 The Early Years Toolbox could potentially fill this gap.
 It has undergone extensive development and its validity has been tested with 1,764 children in Australia, where it is widely used.
 However, there have been no evaluations exploring its impact on professional practice, or child outcomes.

-There is evidence that accurate knowledge of children’s skills enables more effective instruction related to children’s individual needs.
-However, much less is known about how formative assessment within early years settings, and knowledge of child development and skills, influences practice and outcomes
+More broadly, there is evidence that knowledge of children’s skills enables more effective instruction related to individual needs.
+However, in the early years much less is known about how formative assessment, and knowledge of child development and skills, influences practice and outcomes